core-wg/oscore-key-update/draft-ietf-core-oscore-key-update.md

   When a CoAP client uploads an Access Token to a CoAP server as an access credential, the two peers also exchange two nonces.
 Then, the two peers use the two nonces together with information provided by the ACE Authorization Server that issued the Access Token, in order to derive an OSCORE Security Context.

-  This procedure does not provide perfect forward secrecy.
+  This procedure does not provide forward secrecy.

 * The two peers can run the EDHOC key exchange protocol based on Diffie-Hellman and defined in {{I-D.ietf-lake-edhoc}}, in order to establish a pseudo-random key in a mutually authenticated way.

    Then, the two peers can use the established pseudo-random key to derive external application keys.
 This allows the two peers to securely derive especially an OSCORE Master Secret and an OSCORE Master Salt, from which an OSCORE Security Context can be established.

-   This procedure additionally provides perfect forward secrecy.
+   This procedure additionally provides forward secrecy.

 * If one peer is acting as LwM2M Client and the other peer as LwM2M Server, according to the OMA Lightweight Machine to Machine Core specification {{LwM2M}}, then the LwM2M Client peer may take the initiative to bootstrap again with the LwM2M Bootstrap Server, and receive again an OSCORE Security Context.
 Alternatively, the LwM2M Server can instruct the LwM2M Client to initiate this procedure.